3qilabs/awetestlib/README.md

     gem install awetestlib --no-ri --no-rdoc

-Note: You may need to use sudo
+Note: This could take up to 5 minutes for first time installs and you may need to use 'sudo'

 To setup the regression module, run the following command and verify the step